 More Easy DIY Bath Recipes

 - Fresh Snow Moisturizing Detox Bath – This moisturizing bath soak looks like freshly fallen snow.
-It contains natural oils to soften skin and magnesium rich Epsom salts to help relax your body and mind before bed.
-You can make and use this easy recipe today!
+It contains natural oils to soften skin and magnesium-rich Epsom salts to help relax your body and mind before bed.

 - Rosemary Chamomile Detox Bath Soak – Detox bath salts help remove toxins and promote peaceful sleep.
 This all-natural Rosemary Chamomile Detox Bath recipe uses dried herbs and essential oils to create an inexpensive but luxurious detox bath soak.